The Patriots will surely find something left to prove after fifth Super Bowl title

 The “news” account notes how disappointed the Patriots locker room was after not winning its sixth ring Sunday.

 Of course, it’s satire.
-The Patriots, as anyone with a television can tell you, are world champions for the fifth time after a comeback for the ages Sunday night.
+The Patriots, as anyone with a TV can tell you, are world champions for the fifth time after a comeback for the ages Sunday night.

 But The Onion perfectly distills the moving goal posts in sports media, particularly when it comes to the Patriots.